Not only did the Walkman start one of the most recognised product brands in the audio business but it cemented a place for Sony in popular culture.

-Over the years we've seen the Walkman brand migrate to portable CD players, high-resolution music players and even mobile phones, all with varying degrees of success.
+Over the years we've seen the Walkman brand migrate to portable CD players, high-resolution music players, such as the NW-ZX507 and even mobile phones, all with varying degrees of success.
 Who knows how the brand name will be used in another 30 years time?

 But if we're talking iconic hi-fi products of the 20th Century, then the Walkman personal cassette player has to be on the list.

 Best portable music players 2019: from budget to hi-res music